stephhappens/buffer-app/README.md

 ### How to complete the exercise

 As your complete parts of the exercise, please use git to commit your code as you would normally work on a project.
 This is helpful component to see how you work as well.

 When you are complete, you can submit your work by zipping your the `buffer-code-exercise-front-end` directory then emailing to us.
+Please remove the `node_modules` directory before you zip, that won't be necessary 😉.
 You can use Mac's "create archive" feature, Window's "compressed (zipped) folder," or the zip cli on Linux.

 Try to complete the tasks to the best of your ability 😃 Good luck!